 NO SPORTS SHOES, NO TRACK PANTS, NO JEANS, NO HOODIES.

 DO NOT give the impression you would rather be skateboarding – nobody likes to watch someone looking as though they would rather be elsewhere.
+If you would rather be somewhere else, then be somewhere else.
+Speak with your parent or teacher, or whoever is compelling you to attend our Festival, and tell them how you really feel.

 What do I do if I stuff up?